Scenario Evidence Stability¶

 - changing how failed expectations are represented;

-- changing the machine-readable timeline or evidence representation where documented.
+- changing documented machine-readable evidence representation.

 Compatibility-sensitive does not mean forbidden.